reutenauer/ftserver/README.md

 Send an HTTP GET request to http://&lt;server&gt;:48067/?flickr_id=&lt;id&gt;&amp;text=&lt;overlay&gt;
 (the latter part being optional).
 The server then serves an HTML page containing the link to the scaled image, with the text overlaid on the bottom right corner if applicable.
+To embed the URL in the body of the response if admittedly a very simplistic API, but without a full specification of how the service was supposed to be used, it seemed a reasonable choice.

 Examples
 --------